root-systems/agreement-financial/README.md

 Giving individuals control over a discretionary amount of organisation funds that they (by themselves or with others) can use for a business expense they identify. eg new computer, desk, coffee machine, plants etc...

 ## Invoicing
-Invoices to our customers are sent within the first 5 days of the month following the billing billing month.
-Invoices are sent via xero.
+Invoices to our customers are sent within the first 5 days of the month following the billing month.
+Invoices are sent via Xero.

 ## Reporting
 A cashflow report is published at the end of each month.